Midway Arcade Treasures 2

-Midway Arcade Treasures 2 is the second collection of classic arcade games published by Midway Games for the PlayStation 2, Xbox (not compatible with Xbox 360), and GameCube.
+Midway Arcade Treasures 2 is the second video game compilation of classic arcade games published by Midway for the PlayStation 2, Xbox (not compatible with Xbox 360), and GameCube.
 This compilation includes 20 games that were not in the 2003 release of Midway Arcade Treasures.
 Unlike the previous game, it was rated M for Mature instead of T for Teen by the ESRB.

-The game plays similar on all three consoles, though the Xbox version has the exclusive ability to upload scores to an online scoreboard.
-However, the Xbox version is not compatible with the Xbox 360.
+The game plays similar on all three consoles, though the Xbox version has the exclusive ability to upload scores to an online scoreboard to Xbox Live.
+In line with other online-enabled games on the Xbox, online support was available to players until April 15, 2010.
+Midway Arcade Treasures 2 is now supported online again on the replacement Xbox Live servers called Insignia.

+The Xbox version is not compatible with the Xbox 360.
 The special features on each version of the game are the same.
 These include game histories, developer interviews, and other documents.

 Games

 The collection consists of the following 20 arcade games:

 This collection is the only arcade classics compilation title on sixth-generation consoles to be rated M by the ESRB, largely because of Mortal Kombat II and 3, and NARC.
 With all the other games, the compilation would have received a rating of a T (for teen) or lower.
 Primal Rage was rated T by the ESRB when it was previously ported onto fourth- and fifth-generation consoles.
 Rampage World Tour is also featured as a bonus game in Rampage Total Destruction on GameCube and Wii, which is rated E10+ by the ESRB.